KyleAMathews/brunch-backbone-widgets/README.md

-Reusable widgets for web apps built with Backbone.js, Brunch, and Sass/Compass.
+Reusable widgets for web apps built with Backbone.js, Brunch, Eco, and Sass/Compass.

+Widgets should be portable to most other Backbone.js projects.